SeedLearn

 - Arman Cohan — computer vision and AI methods

-- Holly Rushmeier — computer graphics and visual computing
+- Holly Rushmeier — Yale University; computer graphics and visual computing

 - Mitch Horn — AI and data science development and modeling pipeline